-Microsoft Office 365.
-Students will benefit from Microsoft Office 365 as it is free for the UVic community.
-Once the students have their Netlink ID account, they will be able to sign up for their UVic Microsoft 365 account at onlineservices.uvic.ca and download the software.
+Microsoft Office 365 – Students will benefit from Microsoft Office 365 as it is free for the UVic community.
+Once you have your Netlink ID account, you can sign up for your UVic Microsoft 365 account at onlineservices.uvic.ca and download the software.

-Processor: 1.4GH (this will allow you to work with Zoom, Excel and Moodle at the same time)
+Processor: 1.4GH (this allows you to use Zoom, Excel and Brightspace at the same time)